UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/types.md

 Floating-point variables of the <tt>double</tt>-type behave like <tt>C</tt>-doubles.
 {{% notice warning %}}
-Doubles values are not supported in the symbolic verification or simulation engine and are simply ignored, which can lead to unexpected results.
+Doubles values are not supported in the _symbolic_ verification and simulation engine and are simply ignored, which can lead to unexpected results.
 {{% /notice %}}